shiva-miriyala/docs-pupi/pages/web_cloud/test-webpass/increase-observability/new-relic/java/guide.en-ie.md

 ### Manual Configuration

-To use this installation it is only required that you modify `{{< vendor/configfile "app" >}}`, which will download and set the New Relic Java agent for you.
+To use this installation it is only required that you modify `.platform.app.yaml`, which will download and set the New Relic Java agent for you.

 ```yaml
 name: app